 This debate will not be settled by the salvation of Cornelius without circumcision.
 This debate continues in Acts 15.1 and it comes up again in Galatia with Paul.
 What about the first century Jewish believers, what did they believe.
 We know from Acts 21.15-24 that they were Torah observant.
 They had not heard that the Law was “done away with in Jesus” like many are taught today because that teaching is false.
 They never heard one time from the lips of Yeshua that the Torah was not to be obeyed, and to become “lawless (anomos)” was not in their theology.

 Paul is keeping the festival of Shavuot (Acts 20.16) and coming out of a Nazarite vow (Num 6; Acts 18.18) and did animal sacrifices (Acts 21.24-26; 24.17).
-This is 30 years after Yeshua and Paul is encouraged by James to pay for the sacrifices of four other Jewish believers coming out of a Nazarite vow to show the others that the rumors going around about Paul not being Torah observant are not true (Acts 21.23-24).
-This point is important when talking about Replacement Theology.
-Christianity is built upon the belief that God did away with Judaism and began a “new” thing called Christianity.
+This is about 30 years after Yeshua and Paul is encouraged by James to pay for the sacrifices of four other Jewish believers coming out of a Nazarite vow to show the others that the rumors going around about Paul not being Torah observant are not true (Acts 21.23-24).
+This point is important when talking about Supersessionism or Replacement/Fulfillment Theology.
+Christianity is built upon the belief that God did away with Judaism and the Old Testament and the New Testament through “Jesus Christ supercedes the Old Testament.”
+They believe this began a “new” thing called Christianity.

 Anything Jewish like the Torah, Temple, festivals and many other things were no longer a part of it.
 When you don’t understand the foundational things, the higher you go will not be understood either.
 That is what happened in the Scriptures.
 People got off track a long time ago and did not understand the foundation, so wrong conclusions were reached.
 If you miss the foundational teachings in math, then all your calculations will be off.
 How do you fix it?
 Go back to the basics, master it, and then move on.